neo-chem/org/README.md

 [![Gitter](https://img.shields.io/gitter/room/neo-chem/org)](https://gitter.im/neo-chem-organising/community)

-This repository is a place to plan and solidify ideas about data management in chemistry and related fields, primarily following discussions that occurred at the Chemical Science Symposium 2020: _How can machine learning and autonomy accelerate chemistry?_.
+This repository is a place to plan and solidify ideas about data management in chemistry and related fields, primarily following discussions that occurred at the Chemical Science Symposium 2020: "_How can machine learning and autonomy accelerate chemistry?_".

 It was suggested that the community should try to centralize efforts on a common core schema for data, that focusses on interoperability and openness.
 Mechanisms for other parties to extend, re-use and adapt these schemas can then be codified.

 The aim of this repository (and GitHub organisation more broadly) is to provide a version controlled "scratchpad" for discussion, ideas and organisation.
 All content and names are placeholders until otherwise decided.

-There is a [Gitter chatroom](https://gitter.im/neo-chem-organising/community) associated with this repository that can be used for informal discussions (and potentially more in the future); this may be replaced by a Slack or another service.
+There is a [Gitter chatroom](https://gitter.im/neo-chem-organising/community) associated with this repository that can be used for informal discussions (and potentially more in the future).
+There is also a Slack workspace for those interested in contributing; please request an invite on Gitter if you wish to join.

 ## To-do

 I'll try to summarise the possible to-do list that we discussed:

-- [ ] If this GitHub is not the place, then potentially make a Slack or otherwise.
-One option may be to request a forum on the new [matsci.org platform](https://matsci.org/).
+- [X] If this GitHub is not the place, then potentially make a Slack or otherwise.
+    - A Slack and Gitter have been made.
+    - One option may be to request a forum on the new [matsci.org platform](https://matsci.org/).
 - [ ] Collect interested parties, via email and so-on, and establish a focal point for discussion.
 - [ ] Find out who has the time to contribute, and in what ways
 - [ ] Potentially prepare a perspective paper as a "call-to-arms" for improved data standards.